Compton Police Department: 1997 "Blue Flu" Strike

+Chief Hourie Taylor

 During his tenure as chief, Taylor and the department were embroiled in multiple controversies and much contention with the mayor, Omar Bradley.
 According to an internal investigation:What the investigators noted as even more shocking is that when the Compton Police's Internal Affairs Division forwarded a case regarding these matters to the district attorney against then-Compton Police Chief Hourie Taylor – whose locker they said contained two kilos of the missing 60 kilos taken from the 1992 drug bust – the case was rejected by Deputy D.A.
 Kerry White.
 This is the same deputy D.A. who prosecuted [Mayor Omar] Bradley…According to page 49 of the report, Taylor told the investigators that the 60 kilos of dope were turned over to the FBI.
 The FBI told investigators they had no record of it.
 The investigation report includes copies of the logs which people must sign before they enter the Compton Police Department's narcotics vault.
 It shows that Chief Taylor entered the vault 2,700 times between 1992 when the drugs went into it and 1999 when they were reported missing.Following these allegations, Taylor and his second in command Captain Percy Perrodin were placed on administrative leave in August 1999.
 In response to this removal and ultimate termination, in February 2000 the CPOA held a "no confidence" ballot for the mayor and city manager.
 It won with overwhelming support from the association, with claims of low morale and politicization of the department.